cemu-project/Cemu/README.md

 This is the code repository of Cemu, a Wii U emulator that is able to run most Wii U games and homebrew in a playable state.
 It's written in C/C++ and is being actively developed with new features and fixes to increase compatibility, convenience and usability.

-Cemu is currently only available for 64-bit Windows and Linux devices.
+Cemu is currently only available for 64-bit Windows, Linux & macOS devices.

 ### Links:
  - [Original 2.0 announcement post](https://www.reddit.com/r/cemu/comments/wwa22c/cemu_20_announcement_linux_builds_opensource_and/)